MrBunsy/3DPrintedClocks/README.md

 The going train is the name given to the series of gears that link the power (weight on a chain or cord) to the escapement.
 The small gears are called pinions and the large gears are called wheels.
 In a gearbox for a motor you'll usually be gearing down to increase torque and decrease speed.
 On a clock you're gearing up from the power source to increase the run time of the clock.

 Gear sizes are defined by [module size](https://en.wikipedia.org/wiki/List_of_gear_nomenclature#Module). `moduleReduction` can be configured to result in decreasing module size along the going train.
 Each wheel needs to be smaller than the last to fit and module reduction is an easy way to help calculate a valid train.

+You can configure the use of a pulley with `usePulley`.
+This changes the calculations for the runtime of the clock and will affect the plates slightly.

 Smaller pendulum periods (aprox < 1s) will probably need 4 wheels to find a valid train which isn't physically huge.